Are you interested in a repurposed dresser converted to bathroom vanity with a vessel sink? You’re in luck! That’s our

-Basically, he used the existing drawer to measure for the opened section of the drawer.
+Basically, he used the existing drawer to measure the opened section of the drawer.
 He used scrap luan lumber that he keeps on hand for this kind of work.
 He also used scraps of 1×1 as corner supports.

 The existing bottom was removed and cut.
 New pieces for the new interior sides were cut from luan lumber.
-And 1″x1″ board pieces were used to secure the luan.
+And 1″x1″ board piece was used to secure the luan.
 He used wood glue and screws to hold everything together.
 You can see in the image on the right that he added wood pieces on the bottom as additional support.

 Each dresser will be a bit different but the techniques are the same.

 Here is the outcome of the top drawer.

-You can’t see in the images, but the center section is completely open to allow room for the under-counter plumbing.
+You can’t see it in the images, but the center section is completely open to allow room for the under-counter plumbing.

 Our client has hired a plumber to install this repurposed dresser/bathroom vanity in her guest bathroom so we did not attach the drain, sink, or faucet.

 If you know how to install your own plumbing, then you understand about caulking, sealing, and attaching the plumbing parts of this project!